xratberkeley/decal-site/labs/Oculus/lab1.md

 Now we can create the gun.
 Start by right-clicking an empty spot within the hierarchy and clicking “Create Empty”.
 This will create an object with nothing but a transform component, which we’ll add to and flesh out over the course of these labs.
 Name it “Gun”, and reset its transform - we’ll move it later.

 Go into the Models folder and find the object called “makarov”.
 This is the 3D model for our gun.
-Go ahead and drag it onto our newly created empty object, which will parent it under Gun.
+Go ahead and drag it onto our newly created empty object, which will be the Gun's *parent*.

-Parenting is a concept in Unity that allows us to construct complex objects out of simpler ones and have them all move together as one.
+**Parenting** is a concept in Unity that allows us to construct complex objects out of simpler ones and have them all move together as one.
 An object (call it the child) parented under another object (call it the parent) will have all its transform values defined as relative to that of its parent.
 This means when the parent moves, scales, or rotates, its child will change along with it.

 Let’s rename this newly childed object to “Model”.
 It’ll start out being far, far too large, so scale each of its axes to 0.025.
 Then select its parent Gun and move it around, which should now move the 3D model around as well.
 Position/rotate gameobject Gun so it sits on top of the upper crate.